dominicm00/website/posts/visual-clarity-of-code.md

 title: Visual clarity of code
-summary: The importance of visual processing to code readability
+summary: The importance of syntax to code readability
 date: 2022-12-13 12:00
 tags: thought
 ---